fohrloop/wakepy/README.md

 ### Linux
 The program uses, depending on what is installed, either (in this order)
 1. jeepney (pure python dbus implementation.
 Default)
-2. dbus-python (requires libdbus)
-3. `systemctl mask`
+2. `systemctl mask`

-The first two options will use DBus to call the inhibit method of `org.freedesktop.ScreenSaver`, which will prevent the system from suspending/speeling.
+The first option will use DBus to call the inhibit method of `org.freedesktop.ScreenSaver`, which will prevent the system from suspending/speeling.
 The inhibit will be released when the process dies or when unset_keepawake is called.
 The flag cannot prevent sleeping from user interaction.
 This approach is multiprocessing-safe and doesn't need `sudo` privileges but you have to use a Freedesktop-compliant desktop environment, for example GNOME, KDE or Xfce.
 See full list in [the freedesktop.org wiki](https://freedesktop.org/wiki/Desktops/).

 The `systemctl mask` command will prevent all forms of sleep or hibernation (including sleep initialized by the user) when calling `set_keepawake`, and unmasks the functions when calling `unset_keepawake`.
 This command will remain active until `unset_keepawake` is called and is not multiprocessing-safe because the first process that releases the wakelock unmasks the functions and thus no longer prevents sleep.  *Using systemd requires sudo privileges*.